Provision the Data Science Virtual Machine for Linux (Ubuntu)

 Azure command-line interface: The Azure CLI allows you to create and manage Azure resources through shell commands.
 To invoke the Azure tools, just type azure help.
 For more information, see the Azure CLI documentation page.

 Microsoft Azure Storage Explorer: Microsoft Azure Storage Explorer is a graphical tool that is used to browse through the objects that you have stored in your Azure storage account, and to upload and download data to and from Azure blobs.
 You can access Storage Explorer from the desktop shortcut icon.
 You can invoke it from a shell prompt by typing StorageExplorer.
-You need to be signed in from an X2Go client, or have X11 forwarding set up.
+You must be signed in from an X2Go client, or have X11 forwarding set up.

 Azure Libraries: The following are some of the pre-installed libraries.